-If the floating potential touches a point, boundary or domain feature that is not floating (a Terminal or Ground feature), the floating potential will acquire that feature's
+If the floating potential touches a point, boundary, or domain feature that is not floating (a Terminal or Ground feature), the floating potential will acquire that feature's potential.
+If the floating potential is set to a certain charge, or connected to a circuit, it behaves like a terminal.

 The Floating potential identifier text area shows the unique identifier for the floating potential feature.
 It is used to identify the global variables created by the node, such as the voltage.
-The Floating potential group check box on the Settings window for Floating Potential controls how potentials are assigned to boundary segments in the feature's boundary selection.
+The Floating potential group check box in the Settings window for Floating Potential controls how potentials are assigned to boundary segments in the feature's boundary selection.
 If this check box is not selected, a single potential is applied to all boundaries in the selection.
 If the check box is selected, each group of contiguous boundaries in the selection is given a unique potential.
 This simplifies the setup of models with many floating electrodes.
 The values of the potential at each group of boundaries are then made available in postprocessing, collected in a vector variable.

 The following options are not available if the Floating potential group check box is selected.
-Select a specification for the Electric charge - choose User defined to specify a total Charge $Q_0$ deposited on the surface.
+Select a specification for the Electric charge - choose User defined to specify a total Charge Q_0 deposited on the surface.
 Select Circuit to connect the floating potential to an Electrical Circuit.